Heart of the Village

 The overall shape represents the parish of Stoke St Gregory.
 The number of dots equates roughly to the number of people who live here, and the coalescence around hotv at the centre is intended to illustrate what we are trying to do: to bring the village together around a common meeting point—or heart.

-This page has information about the HOTV share offer which runs from 1 August.
+This page has information about the HOTV share.
 Please read the documents linked there, and join us in making HOTV a success.

 The Business Plan and the Share Prospectus, plus Rules, minutes of meetings and all other documents related to HOTV